Reevoc/Enhancing-Protein-Structure-Analysis/README.md

    The final normalization function deals with categorical features in the dataset.
 Categorical features represent different categories or labels, such as types of structures or residues.
 To transform these categorical labels into numerical representations, a technique called "LabelEncoder" is used.
 This transformation enables the categorical features to be used effectively in machine learning algorithms and analysis.

 By applying these normalization techniques, the data is prepared in a standardized and comparable format.
 This ensures that the various features are on a consistent scale, allowing for accurate analysis, modeling, and interpretation of the data.

+## Multiclass Classification Problem

+In machine learning and statistical classification, multiclass classification or multinomial classification is the problem of classifying instances into one of three or more classes (classifying instances into one of two classes is called binary classification).
+Multiclass classification should not be confused with multi-label classification, where multiple labels are to be predicted for each instance.
+We take also in account to use this last possibility by codify our interaction as one hot encoding vector for our prediction.

+##